Scioto County: Weekly construction update - Portsmouth Daily Times

-CHILLICOTHE — The following construction projects are anticipated to affect highways in Scioto County the week of June 8.
+CHILLICOTHE — The following construction projects are anticipated to affect highways in Scioto County this week.
 All outlined work is weather permitting.

-U.S. 23 resurfacing – U.S. 23 is reduced to one lane in each direction between state Route 348 and the Pike County

 U.S. 52 resurfacing – U.S. 52 between state Route 522 to the Greenup Dam will be reduced to one lane in each direction daily from 7 a.m. to 5 p.m.
 Monday through Friday.
 Estimated completion: Summer 2020.